hazemkhaled551/Computer-Vision-Project/README.md

     - Create a database containing images of the hand performing different sign gestures.
     - Run the camera using OpenCV.
-    - Define the letters to be trained (A, B, L).
+    - Define the letters to be trained (V, W, L).
 - **Deliverables:**

     - 100 images captured for each letter.